 Understanding Shapes

-Shapes are defined as closed figures created when lines intersect, forming an enclosed space.
+Shapes are closed figures created when lines intersect, forming an enclosed space.
 They are two-dimensional, possessing only length and width.
 Shapes can be broadly categorized into two types: geometric and organic.

 The Importance of Shapes in Art